containers/toolbox/doc/toolbox-create.1.md

 Create a Toolbx container for a different operating system RELEASE than the host.
 Cannot be used with `--image`.

+**--volume** HOST-DIR:CONTAINER-DIR[:OPTIONS]

+Bind mount a host directory into the container.
+This option can be specified multiple times.
+It is passed directly to `podman create`.
+For more details see `podman-create(1)`.

+Note: Toolbx internally manages a part of system directories such as /run, /tmp or /etc. Mounting over them may cause the container to fail or the mounted contents to be obscured.

 ## EXAMPLES

 ### Create the default Toolbx container matching the host OS